kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 ###### Are there any tests for feature enablement/disablement?

-We will cover this scenario in both unit tests and integration tests.
+Since this is a purely in-memory feature controlled by a feature gate (which requires a scheduler restart to change), testing with the feature gate enabled and disabled in unit and integration tests is sufficient; no separate enablement/disablement transition tests are needed.

 ### Rollout, Upgrade and Rollback Planning